drostlab/orthologr/README.md

 [computational reproducibility in genomics studies](https://github.com/ropensci/biomartr#short-package-description) and solve the issue of comparing genomes with different genome assembly qualities (also referred to as [genome version crisis](https://github.com/ropensci/biomartr#short-package-description)).

+You can find a detailed list of all `orthologr` functions here: https://drostlab.github.io/orthologr/reference/index.html

 ### Citation

 **Please cite the following paper in which I introduce `orthologr` when using this package for your own research.
 This will allow me to continue